sjmudd/ps-top/README.md

 --view=<view>         Determine the view you want to see when ps-top starts (default: table_io_latency)
                       Possible values: table_io_latency table_io_ops file_io_latency table_lock_latency
                       user_latency mutex_latency stages_latency
+--totals              Only show the totals lines and not the "details".

 ### See also